|

 Layout?

-hobbyists choose to construct in modules rather than construct one large model train layout.
-The
+railroad hobbyists choose to construct in modules rather than construct one large model train

-term used is modular train layout, which basically means building a model railroad in
+layout.
+The term used is modular train layout, which basically means building a model railroad

-building a modular train layout is, that the railroad can be dismantled and relocating.
-This can
+of building a modular train layout is, that the railroad can be dismantled and relocating.
+This

-be handy if you need to move house, or if you want to display your layout at a model train show.
+can be handy if you need to move house, or if you want to display your layout at a model train

 railroaders who rent their homes, or move locations frequently will find building a modular